Religious Affairs Ministry Plans To Launch Crackdown Against Fraudsters - UrduPoint

 He mentioned that these cheaters used WhatsApp numbers which were usually issued on someone else Names.

-Mostly they suggested for medical tests from some particular laboratories which charged them on highly expensive rates, he added.
+Mostly they suggested medical tests from some particular laboratories which charged them at highly expensive rates, he added.

 Giving the example of Aysha Lab which is situated in Chandni Chowk Rawalpindi, Umar Butt said when an applicant went there for some particular laboratory test on behalf of the fake recruiting agency, it cost him Rs 12,500 while the test's original rate was Rs 2,500 in the market.